eringrand/eringrand.github.io/_posts/2017-12-30-education-data.md

 # The `janitor` Package

-I really like this explanation on the package by package author, Sam Firke. _[Janitor](https://github.com/sfirke/janitor) was built with beginning-to-intermediate R users in mind and is optimized for user-friendliness.
+I really like this explanation by package author, Sam Firke. _[Janitor](https://github.com/sfirke/janitor) was built with beginning-to-intermediate R users in mind and is optimized for user-friendliness.
 Advanced users can already do everything covered here, but they can do it faster with janitor and save their thinking for more fun tasks._

 Meaning, if you're experienced with the Tidyverse in general, you should be able to do everything inside `janitor` on your own.
 However, we don't always have the time to always clean up data without some help.